gregtour/blog-posts/article1.md

-At this point it might be easy to scrabble together a document of syntactic expressions, beginner how-to tutorials, wikis, or grammar guides as an explanation of the language and drop the topic altogether, moving on to more productive tasks.
-Sometimes it seems like the design of a language, down to its true grammar, is something more for linernotes on a reference manual than something that exists that has been written, crafted, or changed over time.
-The purpose of this explanation is not to suggest that your programming language should be chiseled into stone and that that is how great concepts come to fruition.
+At this point it might be easy to scrabble together a document of syntactic expressions, beginner how-to tutorials, Wikis, or grammar guides as an explanation of the language and drop the topic altogether, moving on to more productive tasks.
+Sometimes it seems like the design of a language, down to its true grammar, is something more for liner-notes on a reference manual than something that exists that has been written, crafted, or changed over time.
+The purpose of this explanation is not to suggest that your programming language should be chiselled into stone and that that is how great concepts come to fruition.
 Instead, true to the nature of our task, we will at every step of the way look at how things can be changed, expanded, and made to evolve over time.
 What might be suitable for one task is not the solution to every problem, and having a way to change things or reuse our efforts is always good.